mrtnj/msprime_to_asr/README.md

        simulations/founders_full/
 ```

-Sample 100 founders and 50,000 variants from that:
+Sample 100 founder haplotypes and 50,000 variants from that:

 ```
 mkdir -p simulations/founders1